aquova/KNDL-Rando/README.md

 #### --- Linux/Python ---

-Linux users, or users who want to simply run the Python program itself, have two options.
+Linux users, or users who don't want to build it themselves, will have to build the binaries.

-1. If you have Python3, Qt5, and PyQt installed, you can run the following command in Terminal:
+1. Install Python3, Qt5, and PyQt5 using your favorite package manager.

+2. While in the 'src' directory, run the following command in Terminal:

 `python3 KNDL-Randomize.py`

 This will open the same application as the PC and Mac binaries.

-2. If you just have Python 3, there is a Command Line version of the program, which can be run via:

-`python3 KNDL-Simple.py`

-Make sure that your .gba file is located in the same folder as the program, then simply follow the instructions.

 #### --- Lua Compatible Emulator ---

 If your emulator supports Lua scripts (such as Bizhawk), you are welcome to instead use the `KNDL-Script.lua` script.
 This script edits the RAM in real time, allowing for complete randomization of Kirby's abilities, meaning that eating enemies of the same type may give different results.
+This script is in an incomplete state at the moment.

 ## -- Known Issues / Future Plans --

 - Enemies normally without abilities are not randomized
 - Mini-bosses are not randomized
 - The Star Rod, while available, is very experimental, and has many visual bugs.
+- Meta Knight's sword will default back to its original color during certain animations.
+This is due to the game handling his palette differently on occasion, and is unlikely to be fixed.

 ## -- Version History --

+v1.1.0 - Slighty modified GUI, added several more Kirby palettes.
+Added support for changing Meta Knight's palettes.
+Added spray can icons in the GUI.
+Remove 'KNDL-Simple' program.

 v1.0.1 - Fixed visual glitch of color going back to default during certain animations